Harvesting Cistus Ladanifer

 How, when and where do we harvest the plant?

 Like with many other plants, Cistus Ladanifer (rockrose) should be harvested in the morning.
 This helps to ensure that the biochemical constituents of the leaves and small branches keep their properties.
 The ideal time is anywhere between when the dew from the previous night has evaporated and before it becomes too hot to work.

-Our cistus harvest starts early in the morning with a short drive to a field in the rural outskirts of Aljezur.
-The tools needed to harvest Cistus Ladanifer are quite simple: a sickle and a pair of gloves.
-With one hand we hold the aerial parts (leaves and twigs) and with the other we do the cutting.
-Due to the resin in the plant, after a short time the gloves turn black and the sickle starts accumulating a black gum.
+Our cistus harvest starts early in the morning with a short drive to a field on the rural outskirts of Aljezur.
+The tools needed to harvest Cistus Ladanifer are quite simple, encompassing only a sickle and a pair of gloves.
+With one hand we hold the leaves and twigs and with the other, we do the cutting.
+Due to the resin in the plant, it doesn’t take long before our gloves turn black and the sickle starts accumulating a dark gum.
 This is natural Labdanum and it has a wonderful scent.
-Labdanum collected this way is free of any chemicals.
+Labdanum collected this way is also free of any chemicals.

 What type of plants do we look for when it comes to harvest time?